pytorch/vision/docs/source/models/resnet.rst

 <https://arxiv.org/abs/1512.03385>`_ paper.

 .. note::
-    Bottleneck in torchvision places the stride for downsampling at 3x3 convolution (``conv2``) while original implementation places the stride at the first 1x1 convolution (``conv1``) according to the paper.
+    The bottleneck of TorchVision places the stride for downsampling to the second 3x3 convolution while the original paper places it to the first 1x1 convolution.
-    This variant improves the accuracy and it's known as `ResNet V1.5
+    This variant improves the accuracy and is known as `ResNet V1.5
     <https://ngc.nvidia.com/catalog/model-scripts/nvidia:resnet_50_v1_5_for_pytorch>`_.

 Model builders